daria-serkova/aws-cdk/documents-services/documents-management-solution/architecture/document-archiving-and-retention/README.md

 1. **Immediate Deletion:** Set up lifecycle rules to automatically delete expired documents.
 This ensures that outdated or irrelevant data is removed without manual intervention.
 2. **Archiving Before Deletion (Optional):** If documents need to be retained for a certain period before deletion (e.g., for auditing purposes), you can transition them to a low-cost storage class like S3 Glacier before deletion.
 This approach is less common for expired documents but might be used if there are specific compliance requirements.

+## Associated Cost

+S3 lifecycle rules can contribute to the cost of using Amazon S3, but they are designed to help manage costs by optimizing storage and reducing manual management overhead.
+Here’s how lifecycle rules can impact costs:

+### Storage Class Transitions

+1. **Archival Storage:** Transitioning objects to lower-cost storage classes like S3 Glacier or S3 Glacier Deep Archive can significantly reduce storage costs.
+However, there may be costs associated with the transition itself, such as PUT requests for the transition or retrieval fees when accessing archived data.
+2. **Transition Costs:** While the cost of moving objects to a different storage class is generally low, there are additional costs for data retrieval, especially from archival storage classes.

+### Expiration and Deletion

+1. **Automatic Deletion:** Lifecycle rules that delete objects after a certain period help avoid unnecessary storage costs by removing data that is no longer needed.
+This prevents the accumulation of obsolete data that would otherwise incur ongoing storage costs.
+2. **Request Costs:** Deleting objects involves S3 DELETE requests, which are generally low-cost but can add up if you have a large number of objects being deleted.

+### Management and Retrieval Costs

+1. **Management Overhead:** Lifecycle rules automate the management of your data, reducing the need for manual intervention.
+This can lead to cost savings in terms of operational overhead.
+2. **Retrieval Fees:** When objects are stored in archival classes, there are costs associated with retrieving them, which can be higher than retrieving objects from standard or infrequent access classes.

+### Additional Considerations

+1. **Rule Complexity:** Complex lifecycle rules with multiple transitions and expiration actions can result in more operations and potentially higher costs.
+It’s important to balance complexity with cost efficiency.
+2. **Frequent Transitions:** If objects frequently transition between storage classes, the associated costs can accumulate.
+Ensure that your transition policies align with your data access patterns to optimize costs.

 ## Implementation details